 but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect,

-As a side note, for anyone who uses foundation 2 to say that debating is only for church leaders (of which I am), this verse is written to the laity.
+For anyone who uses foundation 2 to say that debating is only for church leaders (of which I am), this verse is written to the laity.
 This is a command for everyone.
 Again, the manner of argumentation is mentioned.
 However, the command here is not just to be gentle and respectful, but to always be prepared to give an apologetic, a defense.
 We have a hope within us, and Peter says to always be prepared to defend that.
 Preparation requires studying and learning.
 Here, God is honored because in our pursuits and preparations to defend the hope within us, we learn about the hope within us.
 In our debates, when we are challenged, we learn more about the hope within us.
 We grow in the hope within us.
 Apologetics glorifies God in that it leads us to a greater understanding of who He is; apologetics breeds God-honoring theology.

 The bottom line is that Facebook and other social media outlets are tools being used often to publicly attack God and his truth.
 Like Calvin, I want to be loyal.
 I want to bark, I want to silence.
 I want to defend the God who gave His life for me.
 He is worthy of it.
 This doesn’t mean that every single debate is worth having or that every single topic is worth debating, but it is true that there is a biblical mandate to defend God’s truth and silence unbelievers.
 When we give answers, silence opposition, and gently teach the truth, we learn more about our faith, we encourage upset Christians, and at times, we save people’s souls.